Pindi Pindi Brickworks: History

 With the outbreak of World War II the works were forced to close, as a result of labour shortages and the loss of construction contracts in North Queensland.
 At the time, the threat to Australia from invasion was considered so real that machinery on site was buried to prevent it falling into the hands of the Japanese.
 At the end of 1947, the company closed, only to be reopened in 1949 by a local resident, Tony Giaiotti.
 Edmund Evans returned on site to act as an advisor to Giaiotti.

 The bricks at Pindi Pindi were made by the semi-plastic method.
 A tramline ran from the clay and shale pit to the works.
 The clay was ground in the pan and then dropped into the brick press.
-The building bricks and fire bricks used the dry press method, however, bricks for fire arches in locomotive fireboxes had to be fashioned by hand.
+The building bricks and fire bricks used the dry press method, however, bricks for fire arches in locomotive fireboxes had to be fashioned manually.

 Early bricks produced on site were stamped with EFB (Evans Fire Bricks).
 The original brick pan and press were from Fowlers in Sydney.
 The pug-mill (mud mixer) was designed by Evans.
 The single cylinder engine remaining on site was imported from England, and is thought to be still capable of operating.

 Products from the works also found markets in other parts of Queensland, firebricks being used at the Mount Isa smelters as well as at Ipswich.
 Labour shortages continued to afflict the works at this time, and during the sugar crushing season, the works closed entirely.

 During the 1950s, the brickworks changed hands three times, being sold in 1951 to George Fattseas of Mackay.
 In 1955, Bitkin and Machen purchased the site, but closed the works in 1958.
 A local Mackay builder, Alan Porter, purchased the works in 1961, reopening them and continued in ownership until 1977.
 The Pindi Pindi works closed in 1977 with the brickworks being relocated to a new site at Glenalla Road, Mackay.
 At the time of closure, most of the machinery was moved to the new works; however, the kilns, brick pan and press and single cylinder engine (Ruston Hornsby) remain on site.